yelingyi/arduino-test-programes/README.en.md

 #### Special statement

-1.Thanks to all the developers who contributed the library for this project 2.The original addresses of some libraries are as follows
+1. Thanks to all the developers who contributed the library for this project
-    https://github.com/adafruit/Adafruit_BusIO
-    https://github.com/adafruit/Adafruit-GFX-Library
-    https://github.com/adafruit/TFTLCD-Library
+2. The original addresses of some libraries are as follows https://github.com/adafruit/Adafruit_BusIO https://github.com/adafruit/Adafruit-GFX-Library https://github.com/adafruit/TFTLCD-Library